He was born in France and is the son of a former Scotland international, but Cameron Redpath has chosen to forge his own path with England.

-In his first six appearances for the England U18 team, including four off the bench, Cameron Redpath scored a remarkable six tries.
-He began with a touchdown on his debut in the 43-14 win over France at Aylesbury and his aggregate includes two in the 55-11 win over Canada in the International Series at Taffs Well last April.
+His England U18s career began with a try on debut in the 43-14 win over France at Aylesbury and his six-in-six aggregate included two in the 55-11 win over Canada in the International Series at Taffs Well in April 2017.

 44 points – 6T, 7C

 2017 F(R), S, W(R), C(R), I, S(R); SA Tour: F(R), W, SA

 Last updated: 23 May 2018